the-turing-way/the-turing-way/Chapter_Version_Control.md

   - *Commits*
     - *Problem = want to access past versions*
     - *Say how to add files, say how git status tells you what's been added.
 Git diff to see the difference.
 How to make a commit and how to get files/whole project back to past commit.
 Say git log gives log of past commits.
 Git diff to see what changed between two commits.*
-    - *Best practice for committing, e.g. keep bitesized*
+    - *Best practice for committing, e.g. keep bitesized, don't do per-file commits, whitespace changes together with code changes, or code drops*
   - *Commit messages*
     - *Problem = when you've been working on a project for a while different versions stack up, hard to remember what does what.
-Having something is no good if you can't find/understand it.*
+Having something is no good if you can't find/understand it, and figuring it out can take valuable time.*
     - *Say what commit messages are.*
     - *Explain that when you commit (regardless(???) of what VC software you're using) you can give a commit message, say show up in git log.*
     - *How to give a commit message.*
-    - *Best practise for commit messages. e.g. make them meaningful.*
+    - *Best practise for commit messages. e.g. make them meaningful, cover why the change is necessary, how it addresses the issue, and what effects the change has.
+Also don't describe the code, describe the intent and the approach.
+And keep the log in a present tense.*
   - *Branches*
     - *Problem = if you're working on something it could screw up your working version*
     - *Describe in detail what branches are and how they fix the problem, mention can do branches from branches*